OpenTaal/diacritic-removal/README.md

 * 16m² → 16m2
 * HNO₃-oplossing → HNO3-oplossing

-Here 16m² is a type of sailing boat and not sixteen square meters which is properly written as 16 m² with a space between the number and the unit.
+In the examples above, 16m² is a type of sailing boat and not sixteen square meters, which is properly written as 16 m² with a space between the number and the unit.